-The Australian domestic one-day competition is currently played under the avatar of the JTL One-Day Cup (earlier called the Matador BBQs One-Day Cup), and the 2017-18 season will be its 48th season since domestic one-day tournaments began in Australia.
-Get all the latest JLT One-Day Cup Betting Tips & Predictions for the 2017-18 season here.
+The Australian domestic one-day competition is currently played under the avatar of the JTL One-Day Cup (earlier called the Matador BBQs One-Day Cup), and the 2019-20 season will be its 50th season since domestic one-day tournaments began in Australia.
+Get all the latest JLT One-Day Cup Betting Tips & Predictions for this upcoming season here.

 The JLT One-Day Cup or the Matador BBQ Cup as it was earlier called is an A list domestic cricket competition played out in Australia and organised by Cricket Australia.

 It is usually held over a three-week period at the start of the domestic season in the country.
-It is one of the most unique competitions because it is aired on free to stream TV called 9Gem.
-It is also one of the only tournaments left in the world which feature 50 over cricket outside of the test format in the A list cricket scene.
+It is one of the most unique competitions because it will be aired in Australia on Foxtel for 13 of the 20 matches.
+If you are outside Australia, you can watch this tournament live on cricket.com.au and the CA Live App.

 The proud history of the cup stretches back to the 1969-70 season, a lineage of over 45 seasons of continued gamesmanship.
 The tournament is going to be contested between teams representing the six states of Australia, There is also a Cricket Australia XI that has participated in the tourney since 2015/16.